bernd-clemenz/pmon/README.md

 number, unique to the section.

 ### Section 'remote'
 This section contains sets keys prefixed with url-identifiers.
+The section is also dynamic.

 | Name | Description |
 |------|-------------|